authsignal-examples/authsignal-push-auth/README.md

 4. In mobile, approve or deny the challenge (with number matching for transactions).
 5. Web shows the result after backend validation.

-## Authsignal dashboard setup

-Enable Push and configure these actions:

-- `addAuthenticator` (scope: `add:authenticators`) — for enrollment
-- `signIn`
-- `approveTransaction`

-## Notes

-- Challenge context is stored in memory — use a database in production.
-- The webhook endpoint verifies `x-signature-v2` and can be extended to forward native push notifications.
-- `react-native-authsignal` requires an Expo development build (not Expo Go).

 ## Links